shainaboover/shainaboover.github.io/_posts/2020-06-24-a-look-at-meteorite-landings.md

 ![alt text](https://github.com/shainaboover/Meteorite_Landings/blob/master/top_five.png?raw=true)

 I learned that all five coordinates (plus the next 4, totalling top 9 most densely concentrated) were in Antarctica!
 I won't be getting into why this is, but if you're curious like I am, you can follow the links below to learn about the Antarctic Search for Meteorites (ANSMET) program.
-Thanks to programs like ANSMET, we are able to recover and research meteorites that are in nearly pristine condition.
+Thanks to programs like ANSMET, we are able to recover and research thousands of meteorites that are in nearly pristine condition.
 [<span style="font-size:10pt;">Discover Magazine on why Antartica is the perfect place for meteorite hunting</span>](https://www.discovermagazine.com/the-sciences/do-more-meteorites-fall-on-antarctica)
 [<span style="font-size:10pt;">Info on ANSMET 2019-2020 field season</span>](https://caslabs.case.edu/ansmet/category/19-20/)